 PARM worked strategically with the World Bank team to develop a comprehensive risk assessment for Zambia.
 The assessment enabled stakeholders to identify the key priority risks – drought, excessive rainfall and floods, crops pest and diseases and price volatility.

-Based on the recommendations outlined in the assessment, PARM and its country partners launched and finalized feasibility studies on two ARM tools that align with market risk needs in Zambia These are; Warehouse Receipt Systems (WRS) connected to the FRA and the ZAMACE and Access to Information on Early Warning Systems.
+Based on the recommendations outlined in the assessment, PARM and its country partners launched and finalized feasibility studies on two ARM tools that align with market risk needs in Zambia: 1) Warehouse Receipt Systems (WRS) connected to the FRA and the ZAMACE and 2) Access to Information on Early Warning Systems.

-So far, PARM has organised a CD1 activity in Lusaka.
+So far, PARM has organized a CD1 activity in Lusaka.
 The training attracted over 60 participants from a diverse stakeholder group and increased their knowledge of the general ARM concept, risk methodologies and the range of management options.
 Zambia also benefited from the PARM regional k-sharing event on “Building capacities to empower farmers to manage risks at the farm level: lessons from experience”.

 Setting up Mission